Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 It’s significant to note that funds sharing both of these characteristics (not just one) delivered outsized returns.
 Fidelity suggests that having more assets under management (more money!) gives fund managers greater resources to conduct research and deliver above-average results.

 What I’ve noticed in my own portfolio is that actively managed funds can outperform index funds for certain periods of time.
 For example, my husband held Fidelity Magellan in his 401(k) portfolio when Peter Lynch managed the fund and delivered outsized returns.
 However, average returns for the fund over the last 10 years fell well short of the S&P 500 index.

-According to this research, if I'd like to buy a mutual fund and forget it, an index fund tied to the S&P 500 or one of the larger actively managed, low-cost U.S. large-cap funds may be a good choice for my portfolio.
-In addition, I may also benefit holding from an actively managed small-cap or international fund as long as I choose wisely.
+According to this research, if I’d like to buy a mutual fund and forget it, an index fund tied to the S&P 500 or one of the larger actively managed, low-cost U.S. large-cap funds may be a good choice for my portfolio.
+In addition, I may also benefit from holding from an actively managed small-cap or international fund as long as I choose wisely.